mskf3000/Tutorials-and-Cheat-Sheets/Nmap.md

    sudo nmap -v -O 192.168.1.1

 Scanning multiple hosts with grepable output to simply show port status:

 	nmap -p 27017 -oG - example1.com example2.com example3.com example4.com | grep Ports

+Use `watch` to check the number of established connections at an interval of 1 second:

+	watch -n 1 "netstat -an | grep ESTABLISHED | wc -l"

 #### Port scanning a specific host.